-The bill extends for two years, through 2015, the provision that provides eligible employers with a credit against the employer's income tax liability for a taxable year in an amount equal to 20 percent of the sum of differential wage payments to activated military reservists.
-A two year extension of this provision is estimated to cost \$1 million over 10 years.
+The bill extends for two years, through 2016, the provision that provides eligible employers with a credit against the employer's income tax liability for a taxable year in an amount equal to 20 percent of the sum of differential wage payments to activated military reservists.
+A two year extension of this provision is estimated to cost \$2 million over 10 years.

-16. Work Opportunity Tax Credit
+9. Work Opportunity Tax Credit

-This bill extends for two years, through 2015, the provision that allows businesses to claim a work opportunity tax credit equal to 40 percent of the first \$6,000 of wages paid to new hires of one of eight targeted groups.
-These groups include members of families receiving benefits under the Temporary Assistance to Needy Families (TANF) program, qualified veterans (including those who are unemployed, disabled, or receiving TANF), qualified ex-felons, designated community residents, vocational rehabilitation referrals, qualified summer youth employees, qualified food and nutrition recipients, qualified SSI recipients, and long-term family assistance recipients.
-A two year extension of this provision is estimated to cost \$2.85 billion over 10 years.
+This bill extends for two years, through 2016, the provision that allows businesses to claim a work opportunity tax credit equal to a certain percentage of wages paid to new hires of one of nine targeted groups.
+The maximum credit varies by the targeted group.
+These groups include members of families receiving benefits under the Temporary Assistance to Needy Families (TANF) program, qualified veterans (including those who are unemployed, disabled, or receiving TANF), qualified exfelons, designated community residents, vocational rehabilitation referrals, qualified summer youth employees, qualified food and nutrition recipients, qualified SSI recipients, and long-term family assistance recipients.
+A two year extension of this provision is estimated to cost \$2.937 billion over 10 years.

-17. Qualified zone academy bonds (QZABs) - allocation of bond limitation
+10. Qualified zone academy bonds (QZABs) - allocation of bond limitation

 QZABs are a form of tax credit bond which offer the holder a Federal tax credit instead of interest.
 QZABs can be used to finance renovations, equipment purchases, developing course material, and training teachers and personnel at a qualified zone academy.
 In general, a qualified zone academy is any public school (or academic program within a public school) below college level that is located in an empowerment zone or enterprise community and is designed to cooperate with businesses to enhance the academic curriculum and increase graduation and employment rates.
-The bill extends the QZAB program through 2015 providing \$400 million in bond volume.
-A two year extension of this provision is estimated to cost \$251 million over 10 years.
+The bill extends the QZAB program through 2016.
+A two year extension of this provision is estimated to cost \$221 million over 10 years.

-18. Three-year depreciation for racehorses
+11. Three-year depreciation for racehorses

-The modification extends for two years, through 2015, the three year cost recovery period for all race horses.
-A two year extension of this provision is estimated to cost \$9 million over 10 years.
+The bill extends for two years, through 2016, the three year cost recovery period for all racehorses.
+A two year extension of this provision is estimated to cost \$5 million over 10 years.

-19. 15-year straight-line cost recovery for qualified leasehold improvements, qualified restaurant buildings and improvements, and qualified retail improvements
+12. 15-year straight-line cost recovery for qualified leasehold improvements, qualified restaurant buildings and improvements, and qualified retail improvements

-The bill extends for two years, through 2015, the temporary 15-year cost recovery period for certain leasehold, restaurant, and retail improvements, and new restaurant buildings, which are placed in service before January 1, 2016.
-The extension is effective for qualified property placed in service after December 31, 2013.
-A two year extension of this provision is estimated to cost \$4.8 billion over 10 years.
+The bill extends for two years, through 2016, the temporary 15-year cost recovery period for certain leasehold, restaurant, and retail improvements, and new restaurant buildings, which are placed in service before January 1, 2017.
+The extension is effective for qualified property placed in service after December 31, 2014.
+A two year extension of this provision is estimated to cost \$4.928 billion over 10 years.